safesoftware/FMETraining/ServerAuthoring1Basics/Exercise6.md

 - Additional Permissions will let you decide if you want the users who will access your Server App to be able to access items within the FME Server Resources.
 - Parameters will allow you to configure which published parameters should be displayed for your users to set when using the Server App.

 Leave those with their default values and move on to Customize Appearance.
-Expand that section and change the Title and Background Color for the App.
+Expand Customize Appearance, then change Header Background Color to green.
+Then for Footer Logo browse to C:\FMEData2020\Resources\ServerAuthoring\ServerApps and upload CanoeZipster.png.
+You can also edit any of the other customization parameters if you wish.

 ![](./Images/Img1.245.Ex6.CustomizeApp.png)